Faience: Western Mediterranean

-The Moors brought the technique of tin-glazed earthenware to Al-Andalus, where the art of lustreware with metallic glazes was perfected.
+The Muslims brought the technique of tin-glazed earthenware to Al-Andalus, where the art of lustreware with metallic glazes was perfected.
 From at least the 14th century, Málaga in Andalusia and later Valencia exported these "Hispano-Moresque wares", either directly or via the Balearic Islands to Italy and the rest of Europe.
 Later these industries continued under Christian lords.

-"Majolica" and "maiolica" are garbled versions of "Maiorica", the island of Majorca, which was a transshipping point for refined tin-glazed earthenwares shipped to Italy from the kingdom of Aragon at the close of the Middle Ages.
-This type of pottery owed much to its Moorish inheritance.
+"Majolica" and "maiolica" are garbled versions of "Maiorica", the island of Mallorca, which was a transshipping point for refined tin-glazed earthenwares shipped to Italy from the kingdom of Aragon at the close of the Middle Ages.
+This type of pottery owed much to its Andalusi inheritance.

 In Italy, locally produced tin-glazed earthenwares, now called maiolica, initiated in the fourteenth century, reached a peak in the late fifteenth and early sixteenth centuries.
 After about 1600, these lost their appeal to elite customers, and the quality of painting declined, with geometric designs and simple shapes replacing the complicated and sophisticated scenes of the best period.
 Production continues to the present day in many centres, and the wares are again called "faience" in English (though usually still maiolica in Italian).
 At some point "faience" as a term for pottery from Faenza in northern Italy was a general term used in French, and then reached English.